SyndemicsLab/styleguide/Rguide.md

 ### Indentation

 The first, and perhaps most prominent difference is we utilize 4-space indentation rather than the traditional 2-space indentation.
-This is because Python and C++ standards both advice 4 spaces.
+This is because Python and C++ standards both advise 4 spaces.

 ### Function and Variable Naming